BhavinDhanaraj/BhavinDhanaraj.github.io/_posts/2025-11-28-THE-ONE-WHO-STAYED-AWAKE---1.md

 ---
+title: "THE MAN WHO STAYED AWAKE
-title: "1.THE NIGHT THAT WOULD NOT END"
+-  1.THE NIGHT THAT WOULD NOT END"
 date: 2025-11-28 01:46:00 +0000
-categories: [stories]
+categories: [stories , The Man Who Stayed Awake)
 tags: [thriller, mystical , consciousnes]
 ---